 Julio Moguer has recorded for Radio Clásica (RNE) and for RTS (official serbian television).
 He is preparing the release of his latest CD with works for solo piano and ensemble by Luis de Pablo with Zahir Ensemble, under the supervision of the composer himself.
 His next projects include a recording of "Goyescas" by Enrique Granados.

-Julio Moguer is currently teaching at Conservatorio Superior de Música "Manuel Castillo" de Sevilla.
+Julio Moguer is a professor of piano at Conservatorio Superior de Música "Manuel Castillo" de Sevilla.